cnuzillat/gps-time-sync-failover/README.md

 # GPS Time Sync Failover

 An embedded time synchronization system designed for a Raspberry Pi that acquires precise UTC time from a GPS receiver and automatically switches to a backup time source during GPS outages.
-The project features real-time monitoring, event logging, and a web-based dashboard to visualize system status and uptime.
+The project features real-time monitoring and event logging.
 This project demonstrates reliable timekeeping for aerospace and defense applications where accurate timing is critical.

 ---